 Letter from Dean VanderWyden About the Graduation Ceremony

 Your name has been included on a list of students who are close to completing requirements for graduation.
-If you are planning on completing your degree by May or August 2017, this message is meant for you.
+If you are planning on completing your degree by December 2018, this message is meant for you.
 If you are graduating later, please disregard these instructions—we'll get back to you!

 Also, mark your calendar for the following important events:

-- exit interview with the Career Development Office
+- Professional Development Plan interview with the Career Development Office

 - sessions regarding financial aid issues and Bar Exam preparation;